 Mr. Orlando Fuller, an employee at the Car Wheel Works of McKee & Fuller, at Ferndale, had his left foot badly hurt one day last week by being struck thereon by a falling car wheel.

-This 1895 ledger entry also described him as an unmarried Protestant, former laborer, aged 69, who was 5’9” tall with a dark complexion, gray hair and gray eyes, who was able to read and write.
-Although his residence subsequent to discharge in the Dayton Soldiers’ Home admissions ledger was shown as Wescosville, it is clear from U.S. Census records of the time, that Orlando Fuller had opted to resettle in Montgomery County to be closer to the federal government’s medical care he was able to receive as a former Civil War soldier.
-Like many of the 47th Pennsylvania Volunteers, Orlando Fuller suffered not only from the heart disease which prompted his discharge from the 47th Pennsylvania in September 1864 and from the 28th Pennsylvania in 1865, but from chronic bronchitis, first contracted due to the often damp and harsh conditions experienced during the early years of the Rebellion.
+This 1895 ledger entry also described him as an unmarried Protestant, former laborer, aged 69, who was 5 feet, 9 inches tall with a dark complexion, gray hair and gray eyes, who was able to read and write.
+Although the Dayton Soldiers’ Home admissions ledger listed his residence subsequent to discharge as Wescosville, it is clear from U.S. Census records of the time, that Orlando Fuller had opted to resettle in Montgomery County to be closer to the federal government medical care that he was able to receive as a former Civil War soldier.
+Like many of the 47th Pennsylvania Volunteers, Orlando Fuller suffered not only from the heart disease that prompted his discharge from the 47th Pennsylvania in September 1864 and from the 28th Pennsylvania in 1865, but from chronic bronchitis, first contracted due to the often damp and harsh conditions experienced during the early years of the Rebellion.

-At the dawn of the new century, federal census records indicated that he was still residing at the Dayton National Soldiers’ Home as of 1900.
+At the dawn of the new century, federal census records indicated that he was still residing at the Dayton National Soldiers’ Home.
 Just four years later, on 22 December 1904, Orlando Fuller was gone.
 His death notice in the 29 December 1904 of the Dayton Daily Journal provided the following details:

 FULLER – At the Central branch, National Military Home for D.V.S., December 22, 1904, Orlando Fuller, late of Co.
 D, 28th Pennsylvania Infantry aged 78.
 Cause of death, chronic bronchitis, with senectus [old age].